 You love your job, but some parts just aren’t fun.
 As general counsel, you probably love giving advice that requires you to synthesize all your knowledge and expertise.
 It’s thrilling when a company decision is made with your expert legal opinions.
 The contract management process, however?
 Probably not something you’d put down as a top-five perk of your job.

 Those contracts can be a beast.
 Poor legal planning could get your organization into a lot of trouble, so there’s a good chance you’ve taken on more than your fair share of the contract work.
-You should have a significant stake in the contract process, but don’t make these mistakes.
+You should have a significant stake in the contract management process, but don’t make these mistakes.

 Acting as a Lone Wolf